Cranberries weren’t always ‘cranberries’?

 There’s nothing like a cranberry.

 Cranberries are one of the most unique fruits in the world.
 One of only three fruits native to North America, cranberries grow in the wild on long-running vines in sandy bogs and marshes.
-While they’re primarily harvested in the Northeast, cranberries also grow in other parts of North America, like Wisconsin and the Pacific Northwest.
+While they’re primarily harvested in the Northeast, cranberries also grow in other parts of North America, like Wisconsin and the Pacific Northwest, and in Chile.

 Discovering the ‘wonderberry’.

 It was Native Americans who first took advantage of the cranberry’s many natural attributes.
 By mixing mashed cranberries with deer meat, they made a survival food called pemmicana